PennyLaneAI/pennylane/doc/quickstart/interfaces/torch.rst

 -----------------

-In order to use PennyLane in combination with PyTorch code, we have to generate "PyTorch-compatible" quantum nodes.
+In order to use PennyLane in combination with PyTorch, we have to generate PyTorch-compatible quantum nodes.
 A basic :class:`QNode` can be translated into a quantum node that interfaces with PyTorch, either by using the ``interface='torch'`` flag in the QNode Decorator, or by calling the :func:`QNode.to_torch` function.
 Internally, the translation is executed by